 The working relationship between TMAIT and its insurers has allowed an exceptionally high return to our members over the years.
-As discussed earlier, the net administrative expenses charged to the Program have averaged about 3.4% of member contributions over the history of the Program.
+As discussed earlier, the net administrative expenses (including taxes and fees) charged to the Program have averaged about 3.6% of member contributions over the history of the Program.
 While many insurance plans allow investment income to serve as a source of profit for the insurance carrier, TMAIT contracts require that the investment income be used to offset administrative expenses.

 In a number of years past, our investment income actually exceeded our administrative expenses with the excess used to subsidize member contributions.
 Unfortunately, even though administrative expenses continue to be low relative to those for the typical insurance program, the economic climate has reduced our investment income significantly.
-As a result, net administrative expenses for 2013 were about 11.4% of member contributions, slightly higher than the 10.7% rate experienced in 2012.
-Although this level is high compared with the historical average for the Trust, it is significantly below rates prevalent in the insurance industry.
+In addition, the Insurance Program was required to pay various fees related to the ACA for the first time in 2014, and the Trust began a program of needed technology upgrades that generated additional capital expenditures.
+As a result, net administrative expenses for 2014 were about 15.1% of member contributions, which was higher than the 11.4% rate experienced in 2013.
+Although this level is high compared with the historical average for the Trust, it remains below rates prevalent in the individual insurance market.

 For many years, the Program's investment income increased more rapidly than its administrative expenses.
-Since interest rates began to fall sharply in response to the 2008 financial crisis, the Program's investment income has declined significantly while administrative expenses have continued to grow through inflation.
+Because interest rates have fallen sharply since the 2008 financial crisis, the Program's investment income has declined significantly while administrative expenses have continued to grow through inflation.
 This situation is likely to continue until interest rates rise.

-2013 Financial Results
+2014 Financial Results

-Overall, the Program experienced an operating loss of about \$750,000 during 2013.
-This was the fourth consecutive year that the Program has paid out more than it took in.
-As discussed above, these results were not unexpected given the Trustees' strategy of returning funds to the members through reduced rates and/or enhanced benefits.
+Overall, the Program experienced a small operating gain of about \$450,000 during 2014.
+After paying out more than it took in from 2010 through 2013, the Program operated at slightly better than a breakeven level in 2014.
+As discussed above, the results over the last five years were not unexpected given the Trustees' strategy of returning funds to the members through reduced rates and/or enhanced benefits.

 Along with our continuing effort to provide quality plans and excellent service, financial strength and stability remain TMAIT's highest priorities.
 The Texas Insurance Code and prudent financial management require TMAIT and its insurers to maintain adequate funds to pay all claims incurred under the Program.
 These funds, referred to as "claim reserves," are established conservatively so as to provide full assurance that all member claims will be paid when submitted.
 Some of these reserves are for short-term obligations, such as health claims that are submitted soon after they are incurred, while others are for payments that may not come due for many years, such as those resulting from LTD claims.
-At the end of the 2013 policy year, the Program maintained required claim reserves of almost \$42 million.
+At the end of the 2014 policy year, the Program maintained required claim reserves of almost \$41 million.

 In addition to the required claim reserves, TMAIT maintains the PSF to provide further security and stability for the Program.
-At the end of the 2013 policy year, the Program's PSF balance was about \$84 million, equivalent to over 250% of annualized Program contributions.
+At the end of the 2014 policy year, the Program's PSF balance was about \$85 million, equivalent to 270% of annualized Program contributions.
 The PSF is a major factor that distinguishes the TMAIT Insurance Program from most others.